Getting ready to remortgage

 - Take a good look at your home.
 Does it look tidy and well cared for?
 Maybe get a particularly house proud friend to take a look as it's amazing what you don't notice when you see the place everyday.

-- If possible, be at the valuation.
-Sometimes this isn't an option as the valuer might just look at the exterior so you won't be given an appointment time.
-Sometimes they don't even attend the property but rely on their database and the internet.
+- Be at the valuation (if it's actually in-person).
+This might not be an option as the valuer could just look at the exterior so you won't be given an appointment time.
+Other valuers rely on databases and the internet rather than actually attending the property.

 A word of warning here.
 Hope for the best, but prepare for the worst.
 You need to be ready for the valuer not agreeing with your figure.